nautobot/cookiecutter-nautobot-app/nautobot-app/README.md

 > NOTE: If you're just getting started with using Cookiecutter, please refer back to the main [README](../README.md) to understand how Cookiecutter works.

-This folder provides Cookiecutter template for Nautobot App that adheres to Network to Code's Development Standards.
-The cookie provides a development environment to develop and test your Nautobot App with that is provided by Docker Compose.
+This folder provides a Cookiecutter template for a Nautobot App that adheres to Network to Code's Development Standards.
+The cookie provides a development environment to develop and test your Nautobot App with, which is provided by Docker Compose.

 ### IMPORTANT Cookie Notes